mikespokefire/armoire/README.md

 This gem has a Railtie that automatically loads Armoire as early as it can in the load process, this means that Armoire will be available everywhere in your Rails application.

+### Usage in other frameworks

+You need to tell Armoire to load your settings as early in the initialisation process as possible by doing:

+    Armoire.load!
+File.expand_path('config/application.yml', File.dirname(__FILE__))

 ## Contributing

 1. Fork it